schongallam/goats/README.md

 - jetbrains better but expensive (kinda)
 - sublime merge good

+This seems like a good place for more goats.

 ## Git is not just a website
 it is a version control system...